Lande21/RolandeU.github.io/README.md

 - MIRACLE: GOD will provide always 100%.

 Day 47 of 365. **Brave and thouthful!**
-- DAY: Saturday, sledding, gs, kt and ant
+- DAY: Sunday, sledding, gs, kt and ant

 3hr work: Daily💚💚💚
 God loves me dearly, May He guide all of  us!